ariful19/nSMS/README.md

    npx prisma migrate dev
    npm run db:seed
    ```
    The default SQLite database is stored at `./dev.db`.
-For a clean slate, run `npm run db:reset`.
+The seed now loads full lookup tables (grade levels, statuses, genders)
+   along with demo student/teacher records linked to the default accounts.
+Set the `SEED_*` environment variables before
+   running the command if you want to override default passwords.
 4. **Start the server**
    ```bash
    npm run dev